g2p/blocks/README.md

 ## LVM conversion

-`blocks to-lvm` takes a block device (partition or whole disk) containing a filesystem, shrinks the filesystem by a small amount, and converts it to LVM in place.
+`blocks to-lvm` (alias: `lvmify`) takes a block device (partition or whole disk) containing a filesystem, shrinks the filesystem by a small amount, and converts it to LVM in place.

 The block device is converted to a physical volume and the filesystem is converted to a logical volume.
 If `--join=<VG>` is used the volumes